chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - Train the **primary shared encoders** and **auxiliary independent decoders** for a number of **computer vision** tasks.
     - > "In robotics, the **`test` data is the real-world**, not a **static dataset** as is typical in most `ML` problems.
 Every time our cars go out, the **world is new and unique**."
 - One concept: **_"Causal confusion"_**.
+  - A good [video](https://www.youtube.com/watch?v=_dh2-2b1jmU) about [Causal Confusion in Imitation Learning](https://arxiv.org/abs/1905.11979) showing that **"access to more information leads to worse generalisation under distribution shift"**.
   - > "**Spurious correlations** cannot be distinguished from **true causes in the demonstrations**. [...]
 For example, **inputting the current speed** to the policy causes it to learn a **trivial identity mapping**, making the car **unable to start from a static position**."
   - Two ideas during training:
     - Using **flow features** to make the model use explicit motion information **without learning the trivial solution** of an **identity mapping for speed and steering**.